-Wisconsin has 368 K-12 public school districts, 44 elementary (K-8) districts and 10 union high school (9-12) districts, for a total of 422 school districts.
+Wisconsin has 322 K-12 Common school districts, 1 First Class school district, 45 Unified school districts, 43 elementary (K-8) districts and 10 union high school (9-12) districts, for a total of 421 public school districts.
+One of the state's 43 K-8 districts is a unified school district.
 All are fiscally independent; that is, they do not depend on other local units of government such as counties or municipalities for their local tax revenue.
 Each district has taxing authority.
 In addition, 12 cooperative educational service agencies (CESAs) --which are fiscally dependent on school districts--provide programs and services to local districts.
 Five counties operate county children with disabilities education boards (CCDEBs), of which one is fiscally dependent and four are fiscally independent.

 Wisconsin public school districts derive their revenue through four major sources: